togzhh/ai-jobsat-analysis/ai_jobsat/README.md

 # Does AI Tool Usage Relate to Developer Job Satisfaction?

-## Motivation

-Public discourse about AI and developer wellbeing pulls in two opposite directions at
+Public discourse about AI and developer wellbeing pulls in two opposite directions:
-once: AI tools are either framed as a productivity boost that makes work more enjoyable, or as a source of frustration, distrust, and job-security anxiety.
-The 2025 Stack Overflow Developer Survey publishes detailed breakdowns of AI adoption and of job satisfaction separately, but never statistically connects the two.
-This project asks directly:
+AI tools are either framed as a productivity boost that makes work more enjoyable, or as a source of frustration, distrust, and job-security anxiety.
+The 2025 Stack Overflow Developer Survey publishes detailed breakdowns of AI adoption and of job satisfaction separately.
+This project asks:
 **does how often a developer uses AI tools actually relate to how satisfied they are with their job?**

 ## Research Question